 This is known as the EU Settlement Scheme (or EUSS).

-EU, EEA & Swiss nationals and their family members who were resident in the UK prior to 31 December 2020 could apply to the EU Settlement scheme in order to retain their rights to reside in the UK.
+EU, EEA and Swiss nationals and their family members who were resident in the UK prior to 31 December 2020 could apply to the EU Settlement scheme in order to retain their rights to reside in the UK.

 The deadline for applying to the scheme was 30 June 2021 for those already resident in the UK.
-However, there is some provision to make an application after this deadline, if you can show that you have 'reasonable grounds' for making a late application.
+However, there is some provision to make an application after this deadline if you can show that you have 'reasonable grounds' for making a late application.

-Different deadlines apply for joining family members.
+There are different deadlines which apply to joining family members.

 Under the EU Settlement Scheme, two types of residence status are issued.
 Settled and Pre-Settled Status.
 There is some difference between Settled and Pre Settled Status